microlinkhq/html-get/README.md

 *Required*<br>
 Type: `function`<br>

-A function that should return a [browserless](https://browserless.js.org/) instance to be used for interact with puppeteer.
+A function that should return a [browserless](https://browserless.js.org/) instance to be used for interact with puppeteer:

-If you don't provide a value, then the library try to load [`@browserless/pool`](https://www.npmjs.com/package/@browserless/pool) or [`browserless`](https://www.npmjs.com/package/browserless) from your dependencies.

 #### options